mlcourses/lab-5-blog-post-group2_cs281/post.md

 <img src="./assets/fun.png" />

 Next, after creating the function table we use the values from the table inorder to contruct k-maps to create our circuit.

+-Below are the k-maps constructed from the function table.
 <img src="./assets/J1.png" />
 <img src="./assets/K1.png" />
 <img src="./assets/J0.png" />